Barvand/Barvand/README.md

 I’m a (Front-end) Developer with a passion for creating functional, user-friendly, and visually appealing websites for customers and clients.

-Outside of coding, I love spending time in the mountains, gaming, and being a dad to two awesome kids. 🎮🌿👨‍👧‍👦
+Outside of coding, I love spending time in the mountains, gaming, and reading books.

 ---